jlmelville/smallvis/docs/spectral.md

 ### Diffusion Distances

-I was a bit dismissive about scaling the eigenvectors when we were talking about Laplacian Eigenmaps.
-With diffusion maps we want to use the coordinates to calculate diffusion distances, so we need to be a bit more principled.
+For diffusion maps, a consistent normalization of the eigenvectors is important.
+Specifically, it's chosen so that Euclidean distances between the coordinates agree with diffusion distances.
 We will now briefly get a little bit into the weeds about the stationary distribution of the random walk: a set of probabilities for being at each vertex which stays the same after another step.
 Writing these probabilities as a column vector $\pi$, this means
 $\pi^{\mathsf{T}}P=\pi^{\mathsf{T}}$.